 Paris, mi-octobre, a trilingual poem about how love and heartbreak are expressed in different languages, in Pollux Journal (TBA).

-Gathering My Children to Me, one of my favourite poems, this piece explores self-worth, self-sabotage, self-acceptance, catharsis and moving on, out in Bandit Fiction (TBA 2021).
+Gathering My Children to Me, one of my favourite poems, this piece explores self-worth, self-sabotage, self-acceptance, catharsis and moving on, out in Bandit Fiction (November 2021).

 The Other Woman, a favourite piece of mine, about hunger, hunting and infidelity, set across the backdrop of a dark, enchanted forest, in Kayla King's "Womanhood" anthology, "The Elpis Pages."
 (December 2021)